This Easy Dark Chocolate Mint Bark recipe is rich and delicious! Whether you need a St. Patrick’s Day dessert or a minty fix, this will be a huge hit!

 Dark Chocolate Mint Bark

 If you’re looking for a perfect St. Patrick’s Day dessert or a dark chocolate mint recipe for any occasion, this is the one for you!
-My easy Dark Chocolate Mint Bark recipe will take you only a few minutes to make, but it looks unbelievably impressive and it’s absolutely delicious.
+My easy Dark Chocolate Mint Bark recipe will take you only a few minutes to make, but it looks unbelievably impressive and is absolutely delicious.

-Dark Chocolate Mint Bark Recipe
+How To Make Mint Chocolate Bark Recipe

 8 oz semi-sweet chocolate, chopped (I used Baker’s)